WingZLeung/TTDS/README.md

 ## Dataset:
 - download and pre-process TORGO.
 Including filtering corrupt or empty audio files, inaccurate transcripts, and audio with no transcript.
 Also, correction of transcripts (e.g. from provided instruction to actual words read aloud).
 Criteria for pre-processing can be changed, but requires changes to the prepare_TORGO.py file (see comments in the file).
 - create csv manifest
-- create random data split, and filelists and config files to train Grad-TTS
+- create random data split from paired audio, and create filelists and config files to train Grad-TTS
-- train Grad-TTS and synthesise dysarthric data
+- train Grad-TTS with dysarthric data, and use the trained model to synthesise dysarthric data
 - evaluate test samples

 Use: